arcus/education_modules/setting_up_git/setting_up_git.md

 Without looking it up, what can you say about the following command? `git config --global alias.ci commit` Select all that apply.

 [[X]] It will change something in the global settings, meaning it will apply to all the projects in your user account on this computer
-[[ ]] You'll need to run this command each time you start a new git repository if you want it to take effect [[ ]] It will affect your settings on GitHub.com as well as on your local computer
+[[ ]] You'll need to run this command each time you start a new Git repository if you want it to take effect [[ ]] It will affect your settings on GitHub.com as well as on your local computer
 ***
 <div class = "answer">
 This command begins with `git config --global`, like most of the commands we ran during this lesson.
-The `--global` flag tells us this setting will be applied for all of the git projects on this user account on this computer (for a review of this topic, see [Check your global configurations](#check-your-global-configurations)).
+The `--global` flag tells us this setting will be applied for all of the Git projects on this user account on this computer (for a review of this topic, see [Check your global configurations](#check-your-global-configurations)).

-Global configurations for git only need to be run once and then they will continue to apply until you undo them or replace them with new settings.
+Global configurations for Git only need to be run once and then they will continue to apply until you undo them or replace them with new settings.

-Importantly, 'global' only refers to within your account on your machine; if you use git on multiple machines, or when you use it in the cloud (for example, on GitHub.com), your global configuration settings from your personal machine won't apply.
+Importantly, 'global' only refers to within your account on your machine; if you use Git on multiple machines, or when you use it in the cloud (for example, on GitHub.com), your global configuration settings from your personal machine won't apply.
 </div>
 ***